 Direct deposit allows you to access your money faster and is more convenient as your payment will not be delayed due to unforeseen circumstances such as bad weather.
-It is reliable and your payment will always be deposited on time in the bank account that you supply at the time of your enrolment in direct deposit.
+It is reliable and your payment will always be deposited on time in the bank account that you supply at the time of your enrollment in direct deposit.

 In addition, receiving your payments from the Government of Canada by direct deposit offers many advantages.
-Not only can you receive your income tax refund, but also receive Government of Canada benefits and credits such as the Canada child benefit (CCB), the goods and services tax/harmonized sales tax (GST/HST) credit, Canada workers benefit (CWB), and provincial and territorial payments such as the Ontario Trillium Benefit (OTB).
+Not only can you receive your income tax refund, but also receive Government of Canada benefits and credits such as the Canada Child Benefit (CCB), the goods and services tax/harmonized sales tax (GST/HST) credit, Canada workers benefit (CWB), and provincial and territorial payments such as the Ontario Trillium Benefit (OTB).

 Will I still receive cheques if I sign up for direct deposit?

 Once you are signed up for direct deposit, you will receive Government of Canada payments such as benefits, credits, and refunds directly to your bank account, and will no longer receive cheques for those payments.

 How soon should I expect my payments to arrive by direct deposit?

 If your payment method is direct deposit, you can expect to receive payments within five business days of the scheduled payment date.
 If your payment method is cheque, you can expect the cheque in the mail within 10 business days.
 Please allow this time before contacting the CRA about your payment.

 Is it safe to sign up for direct deposit?

 The Government of Canada considers privacy and security of utmost importance in the issuance of payments.
 Any information you provide to the Government of Canada when you enroll for direct deposit is protected under the Government of Canada Privacy Act and as described in Receiver General Payments (Personal Information Bank PWGSC PCU 712).